Off-Camera Flash Photography

 As always, the aim was for those aha! moments when things become clear and just makes sense.
 And then, hopefully, inspire the readers of the book to see how easily off-camera flash lighting can expand our photographic repertoire.

-info about the other books on photography
+info about my other books on photography

 Errata & Corrections – Off-Camera Flash